Doctors who treat erectile dysfunction

 - how often your ED symptoms occur

 - what improves or worsens your ED symptoms

-- any anxiety, depression, or stress in your life
+- whether you have anxiety, depression, or stress in your life

-- whether you have been diagnosed with any mental health problems
+- whether you’ve been diagnosed with any mental health problems

 - any herbal medications or supplements you use

-You should also be prepared to ask your doctor important questions about your ED and its treatment.
-The Mayo Clinic suggests asking your doctor the following questions:
+Be prepared to ask your doctor questions about your ED and its treatment, including:

 - What do you think is causing my erection problems?